andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 	<figcaption class="figure-caption">She's just the best</figcaption>
 </figure>

-This particular missive contains a link to a post from the American Dance Festival with the headline *Audition for "This Land Is Your Land" by Mark Haim.*
+This particular missive contains a link to a post by the American Dance Festival with the headline
+<a href="https://www.instagram.com/p/CpLbgk9J-FI/?igshid=MzRlODBiNWFlZA==" target="_blank" rel="noreferrer noopener">*Audition Opportunity for NC-based Performers*</a>
 Audition?
-I've never auditioned for anything in my life, why on earth is she sending me a link to an audition?
+Why on earth is she sending me a link to an audition?
+I've never auditioned for anything in my life.
 I skeptically click the link.

 <div class="text-muted fst-italic mx-3 mb-3">
 In honor of the ADF’s decade of collaborating with the Nasher Museum of Art, it